 4. Sugar-sweetened cereals marketed as “whole grains” – cereals are big business in America, and you’ll often see entire aisles devoted to them.
 But, are they really the healthiest breakfast around?

 Most cereals are entirely carbohydrate.
 Consuming this type of processed breakfast will not hold most individuals for more than two hours.
 As a dietitian, I frequently hear, “Eating breakfast makes me hungry.”
 This is because eating cereal triggers an increase and resulting drop in blood sugar.
-Add additional sweeteners and colors to the cereal, and it’s like you are eating a candy bar for breakfast.
+Add additional sweeteners and colors to the cereal, and i’t’s like you are eating a candy bar for breakfast.
+Even if there is no “added sugar” it is still a meal entirely composed of carbohydrate.
+A typical bowl of cereal with milk and some fruit it at least 60 grams of carbohydrate or 4 slices worth of bread!

 So, how do you maintain a healthy diet and avoid these foods?
 Start by looking at the list of ingredients and see if it passes the fewer-than-five-ingredients litmus test.
 Then read on to see if the product has healthy ingredients that you can recognize as food.